fkaduk/typeahead/specification.md

 ## overview

 The `typeahead` package provides autocomplete text input components for R Shiny applications and R markdown.
-It wraps the typeahead-standalone JavaScript library to deliver both server- and client-side type-ahead functionality with dropdown and inline suggestions.
+It wraps the typeahead-standalone JavaScript library to deliver both client-side type-ahead functionality with dropdown and inline suggestions.

 ## expected behavior